Keep-Calm-And-Code/Island/README.md

 Mines on Hills to produce Metal, and
 Ports on Grass along the coast to produce Fish and Goods.

+Farms, Sawmills and Mines gain adjacency bonuses when identical buildings are next to each other.

 Blacksmiths turn Wood and Metal into Tools, which are needed to upgrade buildings to higher levels.

 Temples increase Happiness.
+Consuming Fish and Goods increases Happiness.

 How to win:

-Achieve 90 or more Happiness.
+Achieve 100 or more Happiness.